MuhammadZeeshanYousaf/hbd/README.md

 1. Open the `index.html` file
 2. Find the line with `<span class="name">Love</span>` (around line 36)
 3. Replace "Love" with your fiancée's name

+## Music

+The website uses a local music file:
+- `happy-birthday.mp3` in the root directory plays when the "Celebrate!" button is clicked
+- Backup online sources are used if the local file fails to play

 ## Mobile Optimization